simeonqs/Multi-level_Bayesian_analysis_of_monk_parakeet_contact_calls_shows_dialects_between_European_cities/README.md

 	- Annotation: three bit of information if available: ID_behaviour_NumberOfIndividuals, ID: if the calling individual could be identified this is a unique ID (but as individuals were not marked, individuals can have multiple ID's across recordings), behaviour: the behaviour of the focal individual during or right before vocalising, NumberOfIndividuals: how many individuals were around during vocalisation
 - ANALYSIS/DATA/18_11_traces_luscinia.csv
 	- csv file with the traces from Luscinia, the following column headers are output:
-	- Individual: Individual ID name
+	- Individual: individual ID name
-	- Song: Specific recording track name
+	- Song: specific recording track name
-	- Syllable: Not needed for this analysis
+	- Syllable: not needed for this analysis
-	- Phrase: Not needed for this analysis
+	- Phrase: not needed for this analysis
-	- Element: Not needed for this analysis
+	- Element: not needed for this analysis
 	- Time: Time step of fundamental frequency
-	- Fundamental Frequency: Point of fundamental frequency
+	- Fundamental Frequency: point of fundamental frequency
 - ANALYSIS/DATA/Bad_Files_17_11.xlsx
 	- excel file with the names for the traces that were not good enough to be analysed
 	- Bad Files: the Luscinia file names (Individual) for the bad traces